jmartinimena/MemoryPipe/README.md

 </div>

 `MemoryPipe<T>` is a high-performance, zero-copy Inter-Process Communication (IPC) library for .NET.
-Built on top of Shared Memory (Memory Mapped Files) and Lock-Free Ring Buffers, it provides a specialized transport for unmanaged structures with nanosecond-level latency.
+Built on top of Shared Memory (Memory Mapped Files) and Lock-Free Ring Buffers, it provides a specialized transport for unmanaged structures.

 ## 🚀 Performance Benchmarks (.NET 10)